cncf/velocity/docs/linuxfoundation_chart_creation.md

 CloudFoundry PRs and Issues counts need manual adjustment in the Data tab of the google doc.

 Use `[DROP=1] PG_PASS=... ./cloudfoundry/run.sh 2019-02-01 2020-02-01` shell scripts to get this data.

+Use `PG_PASS=.. ./cloudfoundry/see_committers.sh actor_col` to debug and see top commit per specified actor column.